Mellanox/network-operator/README.md

 #### HostDeviceNetwork spec:
 HostDeviceNetwork CRD Spec includes the following fields:
 - `networkNamespace`: Namespace for NetworkAttachmentDefinition related to this HostDeviceNetwork CRD.
-- `ResourceName`: Host device resource pool.
+- `resourceName`: Host device resource pool.
 - `ipam`: IPAM configuration to be used for this network.

 ##### Example for HostDeviceNetwork resource: